ThanhTran14/DocumentationProjectThanhTran/README.md

 Introduction

 This is a documentation of a tictactoe program.
 This implementation is a Player vs Player so you need to have a friend to play with.
-Each player would get their turns and it would alternate unti it eithers end in a win or tie.
-This documetation only works with students from Appalachian State University.
+Each player would get their turns and it would alternate until it eithers end in a win, tie, or quit the program.
+This documentation only works with students from Appalachian State University.

 How to install

-Installed need files here: https://github.com/ThanhTran14/TicTacToe
+Install needed files here: https://github.com/ThanhTran14/TicTacToe

-How to Start it Up
+How to Set up

 1. Need to installed either Putty or VSCode.